mitre/heimdall2/README.md

 API usage only works when using Heimdall Enterprise Server (AKA "Server Mode").

 Proper API documentation does not exist yet.
-In the meantime here are quick instruction for uploading evaluations to Heimdall Server.
+In the meantime here are quick instructions for uploading evaluations to Heimdall Server.

 ```sh
 # Create a user (only needs to be done once)